KumoCorp/kumomta/docs/reference/kumo/make_egress_source.md

 Required string.

 The name of the source.
-If you call `kumo.define_egress_source` multiple times with the same name, the most recently defined version of that name will replace any previously defined source with that name.
+If you call `kumo.make_egress_source` multiple times with the same name, the most recently defined version of that name will replace any previously defined source with that name.